 Ali Ibn Abi Talib

-Despite the instability that faced the reign of the companion Ali Ibn Abi Talib as a ruler, he was keen to fulfill the needs of the Muslims, especially the needs of the people who came to do Hajj and Ummarh, and the people who wanted to learn about Islam.
-His reign was marked by significant challenges, including political unrest and the emergence of dissenting factions.
-Despite these trials, Sayyiduna Ali upheld justice and sought to maintain the unity of the Muslim Ummah.
-He was the first Khalifa that Muslims had a disputes against him in comparison to the previous three rulers, Sayyiduna Abu Bakr, Sayyiduna Omar, and Sayyiduna Othman Ibn Affan.
-Ibn Tayimiah said ”People on the region of Immam Ali were three types; one who fought with him, other who fought against him, and third who neither fought with nor against him.”
-The capital of Islam was moved to from Madinah to Kufah in Iraq, due to its strategic position in the mid of the Islamic country while he was ruling.
+Despite the instability that characterized the caliphate of Sayyiduna Ali ibn Abi Talib, he remained steadfast in addressing the needs of the Muslims, particularly those performing Hajj and Umrah, as well as those seeking to learn the tenets of Islam.
+His reign was marked by significant challenges, including political unrest and the emergence of dissenting factions; yet, Sayyiduna Ali upheld the principles of justice and strove to maintain the unity of the Muslim Ummah.
+Unlike the eras of the previous three caliphs—Abu Bakr, Umar, and Uthman ibn Affan—his rule witnessed internal disputes among the Muslims.
+Ibn Taymiyyah noted: ”People during the era of Imam Ali were of three types: those who fought alongside him, those who fought against him, and those who remained neutral, fighting neither with nor against him.”
+Furthermore, the capital of the Islamic state was shifted from Madinah to Kufa in Iraq, owing to its strategic and central location within the expanding Islamic territories.

 the Martyrdom of Ali Ibn Abi Talib